Financial Aid for Special Needs Children and Adults

 Autism Speaks, an autism advocacy charity and the largest autism research organization in the U.S., reports the cost of caring for loved ones (children and adults) with autism will total $461 billion by 2025.

 Yes, the prospect can be overwhelming.

-Take a deep breath.
-Help is out there.
-There are many benefits for parents of a disabled child available for special needs children through sources like the Social Security Administration, Medicaid, insurance, grants and educational assistance.
+But take a deep breath.
+Financial help for parents with a special needs child is available through sources such as the Social Security Administration, Medicaid, insurance, grants, and educational assistance.

 Supplemental Security Income for Special Needs